2025 Malawian general election: Inauguration and transition of power

-Peter Mutharika was sworn in as President of Malawi on 4 October 2025 at Kamuzu Stadium in Blantyre, in a ceremony attended by government officials, supporters, and several regional leaders, including Zimbabwean president Emmerson Mnangagwa, Mozambican president Daniel Chapo, and Botswanan president Duma Boko.
+Peter Mutharika was sworn in as president of Malawi on 4 October 2025 at Kamuzu Stadium in Blantyre, in a ceremony attended by government officials, supporters, and several regional leaders, including Zimbabwean president Emmerson Mnangagwa, Mozambican president Daniel Chapo, and Botswanan president Duma Boko.
 Outgoing President Lazarus Chakwera did not attend the ceremony; however, the MCP issued a goodwill message wishing Mutharika success.

 In his inaugural address, Mutharika acknowledged that he was inheriting a country facing economic challenges such as high inflation, shortages of fuel and food, and debt constraints, and pledged a “tough and painful” return to work rather than promises of “milk and honey".

 Government formation and appointments

 Within days of taking office, President Mutharika named Joseph Mwanamveka as his finance minister - a role Mwanamveka had previously held between 2019 and 2020.
-In addition, he also appointed Enoch Chihana as second vice president, George Chaponda as foreign affairs minister and Alfred Gangata as minister of state.
+In addition, he appointed Enoch Chihana as second vice president, George Chaponda as foreign affairs minister and Alfred Gangata as minister of state.